pampatzoglou/articles/StatefulWorkloads.md

 ```

+For a bit of more clarity regarding DRPs.
+A plan is always a good thing and keeping it documented is even better.
+Documenting a DRP means that you don't just add words in a doc file.
+I means that you define strategies and tacktics.
+I means that you define decision points and have ready recovery scripts.
+You might do these in bash you might do these in ansible, it doesn't really matter.
+What really matters is that you:
+	* Know if you need to start a recovery.
+	* Know what is still OK and what you need to recover or otherwise what's the blast redius.
+	* Know what point in time you need to recover from.
+	* Know that you have tested these in past so you don't end up in a deeper hole.

 # Scalability

 This entire setup considers a single database that can be used for read and write.
 You can also create different instances and "schedule" your tenants to them to have even balances.
 But sooner or later you will probably need to leverage different paths for read and write.
 This means replication, and replication means eventual consistency.
 Ignoring for now the eventual consistency logic, the architecture for this is as follows:

 1. Create a high-availability setup.
 You can use leader election or other strategies, but for simplicity let's assume that the PRIMARY is defined.
 The optimal approach here is to create read REPLICAS ensuring with anti-affinity that each read replica lives in a different AZ.
 This is especially important considering that block storage volumes are AZ-locked and can't easily migrate between zones.
 2. Then you have the issue of query routing.
 Here again, two main approaches work well, depending if you prefer to pay the development overhead or leverage a standard solution:
-   1. Use a read and a write connection string, and have the application create different connections that produce a read and a read_write cursor to the database.
+   * Use a read and a write connection string, and have the application create different connections that produce a read and a read_write cursor to the database.
 Then the application explicitly selects what to use for each case.
-   2. Use a service like pgPool that will act like a reverse proxy to the database and depending on the query type (selection or update) will route the query to the correct instance type.
+   * Use a service like pgPool that will act like a reverse proxy to the database and depending on the query type (selection or update) will route the query to the correct instance type.
 For a deeper dive visit [Load Balancing/Query Routing using PGPOOL-II](https://www.mydbops.com/blog/load-balancingquery-routing-using-pgpool-ii-part-ii)

-Personally, I like the latter approach as it gives this power to the infrastructure teams which are more aware of what runs where etc. You might want to further optimize connectivity by using a way to enable service topology aware routing between apps and pgPool but also between pgPool and database instance, eg:
+Personally, I like the latter approach as it gives this power to the infrastructure teams which are more aware of what runs where etc. You might want to further optimize connectivity by using a way to enable service topology aware routing between apps and pgPool but also between pgPool and database instance ([Exploring the effect of Topology Aware Hints on network traffic in Amazon Elastic Kubernetes Service](https://aws.https://aws.amazon.com/blogs/containers/exploring-the-effect-of-topology-aware-hints-on-network-traffic-in-amazon-elastic-kubernetes-service/amazon.com/blogs/containers/exploring-the-effect-of-topology-aware-hints-on-network-traffic-in-amazon-elastic-kubernetes-service/)), eg:

 ```yaml
 apiVersion: v1
 kind: Service